doritoes/ipdice.com/6_Regions.md

     - Repeat for any remening behaviors (e.g., `/static/*`

 #### Route 53 Setup
 We are not going to set up another DNS name to use latency based routing to direct traffic to the ALBs.
+CloudFront will be our mechanism to distribute traffic.

 ### Testing
 First we will generate traffic source from different global regions, followed by confirming traffic is reaching all regions.